auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/MINDdiet.md

 > The MIND diet is a refinement of the extensively studied cardiovascular diets, the Mediterranean and DASH diets, with modifications based on the scientific literature relevant to nutrition and the brain.
 This literature is underdeveloped and therefore, modifications to the MIND diet score would be expected as new scientific advances are made.

 ---

+From the [Harvard review](https://www.hsph.harvard.edu/nutritionsource/healthy-weight/diet-reviews/mind-diet/) wine is no longer required and alcohol can be removed entirely.
+Simple guidelines are:

+"The healthy items the MIND diet guidelines suggest include:

+- 3+ servings a day of whole grains
+- 1+ servings a day of vegetables (other than green leafy)
+- 6+ servings a week of green leafy vegetables
+- 5+ servings a week of nuts
+- 4+ meals a week of beans
+- 2+ servings a week of berries
+- 2+ meals a week of poultry
+- 1+ meals a week of fish
+- Mainly olive oil if added fat is used

+The unhealthy items, which are higher in saturated and trans fat, include:

+- Less than 5 servings a week of pastries and sweets
+- Less than 4 servings a week of red meat (including beef, pork, lamb, and products made from these meats)
+- Less than one serving a week of cheese and fried foods
+- Less than 1 tablespoon a day of butter/stick margarine"